1 Peter 1:13-16

 Therefore, prepare your minds for action, keep sober in spirit, fix your hope completely on the grace to be brought to you at the revelation of Jesus Christ.
 As obedient children, do not be conformed to the former lusts which were yours in your ignorance, but like the Holy One who called you, be holy yourselves also in all your behavior; because it is written, “You shall be holy, for I am holy.”

 There are many things I miss about the 80's: Arcades, BMX bikes, the original Nintendo with ROB the Robot, and of course watching Saturday Morning cartoons.
 But at the top of that list is being naive .
-I mean I had a vague sense that the Russians could nuke us or that there might be razor blades in my Halloween candy but at most these were just fleeting thought that never really registered as real concerns.
+I mean I had a vague sense that the Russians could nuke us, or that there might be razor blades in my Halloween candy, but at most these were just fleeting thoughts that never really registered as real concerns.
 Unlike today.
-Today I miss being naive more than ever even though knowing is half the battle because knowledge might be power but it is also heartbreaking and at times paralyzing.
+Today I miss being naive more than ever.
+Even though knowing is half the battle and knowledge is power, it is also heartbreaking and at times paralyzing.
 What can you do when the world you know is burning down to the ground all around you.
 Fortunate for us there is good advice in the bible given by Peter for times just like these.